Reduction of Class Activation Uncertainty with Background Information: Background

 \subsection{Previous Use of Background Class}

 The use of background class is common in detection-type problems.
-In such problems, the algorithm aims to detect one pattern, and other patterns are considered as the background.
+In such problems, the algorithm aims to detect one pattern and other patterns are considered as the background.
 The concept of background class is previously applied in concrete detection \cite{son2012automated}, defect detection \cite{park2016machine}, ribonucleic acid (RNA) detection \cite{bacstanlar2014introduction} and energy physics \cite{whiteson2009machine}.
 Son et al. \cite{son2012automated} collected 108 images of concrete surfaces and other surfaces.
 They transformed red-green-blue (RGB) images to non-RGB color spaces and applied several models.
-They observed superior performance with hue-saturation-intensity (HSI) color space transformation and the support vector machine model.
 Park et al. \cite{park2016machine} proposed an approach for the automatic detection of wear, burrs, scratches, and dirties.
 They train CNNs for detection.
 They claimed time, cost-effectiveness, and higher accuracy than humans.
 According to Bacstanlar et al., \cite{bacstanlar2014introduction}, the RNA detection problem can also be similar to the detection problem where the desired pattern belongs to the target class and all other patterns belong to the background class.
 Whiteson et al. \cite{whiteson2009machine} applied supervised machine learning with background classes for high-energy physics.
 They collected data from the Fermilab Tevatron accelerator and developed a dataset with five background classes.
 They applied a fully connected shallow neural network and received state-of-the-art (SOTA) results at the time when the work was published.

 The Caltech-101 dataset has a background class \cite{li2004caltech}, but the background class of that dataset contains a few distinctive images.
-Moreover, several background images of that dataset contain human faces which overlap with another class.
+Moreover, several background images of that dataset contain human faces that overlap with another class.
 Therefore, we develop background classes by ensuring that there is no common pattern.